Focus 2: Use-Inspired Research in Environmental Science

 • The product is being used for feature detection and extreme event prediction (Cloud-free satellite marine data reconstructions)

-Leaders: He (NCSU), Tissot (TAMUCC), Williams (IBM), McGovern (OU)
+Leaders: He (NCSU), Tissot (TAMUCC), Williams (TWC), McGovern (OU)